wrecks our neighborhoods

 An unsightly processing plant up to 122,000 square feet.

-New truck traffic -- up to 100 round trips a day, 7 days a week, 16 hours a day.
+New truck traffic - an "average" of 50 round trips, or up to 100 trips per day - 7 days a week, 16 hours a day.

 Constant construction noise for the first year and half.